 - VOC Sweet Soul Gospel Choir (they do great performances throughout the year, including an especially festive one for Christmas each December).

-Click Christmas Concerts 2017 for a list of specific performances and dates in the Lower Mainland.
+Click Christmas Concerts 2017 for a sample list of performances and dates in the Lower Mainland from last year.

 10. Vancouver Christmas Market